martgnz/journocoders-geogrid/README.md

 If you made it here, congrats!
 It can take a while to get `gdal2` to cooperate.

-Now we will use `geogrid` to generate some hexagons of the [Local Authorities](http://geoportal.statistics.gov.uk/datasets/local-authority-districts-december-2017-super-generalised-clipped-boundaries-in-great-britain).
+Now we will use `geogrid` to generate some hexagons of London's [local authorities](https://en.wikipedia.org/wiki/Local_government_in_London).
 You can find the whole R code in `script.R`, here we will go step by step.

 ### Seeding the grid